loehnertj/ascii_designer/README.rst

 ASCII Designer
 ==============

+A library that:

+* creates GUI from ASCII-art (with well-defined syntax)
+* maps widgets to virtual class attributes
+* relieves you from the boring parts of Form building while leaving you in control.

 Did you ever design a form by scribbling something like this in your editor::

         Text to transform:   [ Text_      ]